How well do you know your sunscreen?

 FYI, Because SPF relates only to sunburns, it’s not uncommon to find sunscreens that protect only from UVB rays (the ones responsible for sunburn).
 But UVA rays are just as dangerous.
 They cause wrinkles and cancer, too.
 If a sunscreen doesn’t protect from both, leave it on the shelf.
 How can you tell?
 Look for “broad spectrum” on the label.
 That covers everything.

-Are There Different kinds of sunscreen?
+Are There Different types of sunscreen?

-Yep, there are two different families:
+Yep, there are two different types of sunscreens:

-- Physical sunscreens: they use mineral pigments, like zinc oxide, that turn UV rays into heat.
+- Physical sunscreens: They use mineral pigments, like zinc oxide, that turn UV rays into heat.
 They also reflect a small part of UV rays off your face.
-They often leave a white cast behind but are much gentler on the skin.
+They often leave a white cast behind, but are much gentler on the skin.